After “I do”.. What to do after your wedding..

 This is definitely dependent on your wedding process.
 If you had many people involved in your wedding and truly helped you out along the way, hosting a simple luncheon or bbq is great to celebrate these special people.
 Also, a great way to view photos (if they are already available from your photographer), you can view it on a big screen and have fun!

 Besides videos and photos, another wonderful wedding memento is your wedding dress.
 Whether you’re keeping it as a memory or for your future daughter, it’s a good idea to get your wedding attire preserved and stored properly.
-There are available kits that you can purchase online to clean and preserve your wedding dress yourself or hire a professional to do it for you.
+You can purchase available kits to clean and preserve your wedding dress yourself or hire a professional to do it for you.
 Additional tip: Another thing you may want to preserve is your bouquet!
 You can have the flowers pressed and framed or placed inside a shadow box so you’ll have another beautiful keepsake of your special day.

 To close, every wedding and family dynamics are different, and these things are the most common things that are needed to be done.
 You will most likely need to incorporate your own “to do” with this list!